Skip to main content

 Define the layout

-The implementation of the layout contains two buttons and two outputs.
+The implementation of the layout contains one button and two outputs.

 html.Div(